debbyra/a_vendor_app/README.md

 - Backend has edited the endpoints and migrations have been made

 ## Frontend
-- Added user components; only left with user reviews and geolocation components.
+- Added user components; only left with geolocation components.
-- To start on vendor components.
+- Finished vendor components.
 - To start on connecting frontend and backend; user authentication first.

 ### HOW TO RUN FRONTEND: